 There is no doubt about it, God has grown me through this experience.
 As I heal and begin to thrive I am aware that my life is richer now than it was before.
 God’s kindness is stunning and sometimes I can’t believe how God has changed my perspectives and my heart.
 I feel grounded and content having worked through many issues that had the potential to hold me back.
-Shame, anger and resentment have been replaced by an increasing love and delight in all that God is doing in my husband and his changed heart is evident for all to see.
+Shame, anger and hurt have been replaced by an increasing love and delight in all that God is doing in my husband and his changed heart is evident for all to see.

 By God’s grace we will continue to love with humble hearts and be enriched through the experiences we have been through.

 Marriage is a covenant; a wholehearted promise before God to love our spouse till death separates.
 Loving like Jesus isn’t based on feelings but on a solid unwavering promise to do the other good no matter what our feelings may be telling us.

 Sometimes reconciliation is not possible as a partner continues in a groove of sin or decides to leave, but my situation has been smothered by God’s kindness and grace, and I know how fortunate I am….
 A contrite repentant heart has been the key for my marriage to thrive, and I am so thankful for God’s amazing kindness to me in this.
 My husband could have left me.
 He could have made light of his sin and shifted the blame onto many things but he didn’t.
 His attitude has given me hope as I see a glorious future with a man I am determined to love.

 This is what John Piper says about marriage :

 Dear married Christian: “God’s purpose is to refine and deepen your faith and your holiness through the disappointing parts of your spouse’s personality.”